 7. Can I take Beli for Women before I’m pregnant, or if I’m on birth control?
 When should I start taking Beli?

-We have an entire post about the importance of taking a high-quality prenatal vitamin while you’re on hormonal birth control, but we’ll share the highlights here.
-A little-known side effect of hormonal birth control is that it depletes specific nutrients in the body, and it’s really important to replenish those nutrients if you’re planning to have a baby.
+We have an entire post about the importance of taking a prenatal vitamin while you’re on hormonal birth control, but we’ll share the highlights here.
+A little-known side effect of hormonal birth control is that it can deplete specific nutrients in the body, and it’s really important to replenish those nutrients if you’re planning to have a baby.
 Along with eating a nutritious diet, supplementing wisely — with a great prenatal vitamin, for example — is really helpful for keeping your nutrient stores properly stocked.